Vectorworks/developer-scripting/Function Reference/Functions/SymbolToGroup.md

 |convertAction|INTEGER|Conversion action:|0 - don't convert subobjects|1 - convert subobjects that are plug-ins and symbols|2 - convert all subobjects|

 ## Remarks
-([[User:CBM-c-|_c_]], 2014.09.14): Upon success, this creates a group which doesn't respond to ''LNewObj''.
+(\_c\_, 2014.09.14): Upon success, this creates a group which doesn't respond to ''LNewObj''.
 It actually disables ''LNewObj'', which will return NIL, unregarded what you created before running ''SymbolToGroup''

 The handle to the group can be fetched storing a handle to the object BEFORE the symbol on drawing, then fetching the next object:
 ```pascal